AJV11/EECS-1710-Labs/README.md

 **Midterm Project 2 - One-Button Game:**

 For this project, I have created a one-button single player game called 'Dodger'.
-Dodger is a car drving game that allows the player to take control of a red car and requires them to avoid incoming traffic on the road.
+Dodger is a car driving game that allows the player to take control of a red car and requires them to avoid oncoming traffic on the road.
+The game screen is a birds-eye view perspective of the road, which consists of 2 same direction lanes and trees along the left side.
+The road continously scrolls downwards to simulate speed and movement from the cars, as the background infinitely loops.
+Dodger begins at a very slow pace, a speed of 10mph to be exact, which lasts for 30 seconds and displays the game title and instructions on the screen.
+This brief time allows for the user to understand the rules of the game and how to play (click the spacebar to swap lanes).
+After this introduction, the real game begins and consists of three difficulty stages:

+*Stage 1 - This stage begins immediately after the intro and lasts for 30 seconds.
+In this stage, the car speed is slow (40mph) and contains 15 vehicle obstacles.*

+*Stage 2 - This stage begins immediately after stage 1 and lasts for 30 seconds.
+In this stage, the car speed is medium (70mph) and contains 25 vehicle obstacles.*

+*Stage 3 - This stage begins immediately after stage 2 and lasts for 30 seconds.
+In this stage, the car speed is fast (100mph) and contains 35 vehicle obstacles.*

+So, the game progressively becomes more difficult as each stage is passed.
+If the player, the red car located near the bottom, collides with another car then the game will end and alert the user with a "YOU LOSE" message.
+If the player reaches the end of stage 3, which is a total of 2 minutes since beginning the game, then the game will end and alert the user with a "YOU WIN" message, indicating that you have won!
+In either scenario, win or lose, the user must restart the program if they wish to play again.
+(NOTE: the works cited for this project can be found at the bottom of the main code file***).